GeospatialDaryl/AdvGIS_Python/Outline_and_Schedule.md

 0. GitHub, the Social Contract, and Exo-biotic Evolution
   + Finding Other People's stuff
   + Re-use your own darn code!
+  + Your project - pick something simple to iterate on

 1. Intro to Python Pt 1
   + The Hello World Jam